rytina/edublocks-minecraft/README.md

 # EduBlocks Minecraft

-A Minecraft integration for EduBlocks that provides block-based programming capabilities for interacting with Minecraft Pi Edition or compatible servers using the MCPI protocol.
+A EduBlocks extension that provides block-based programming capabilities for interacting with Minecraft Pi Edition or compatible servers using the MCPI protocol.

 ## Features